 - Prepare staff work schedules and assign specific duties.

-General Managers with little to no experience tend to make between $44190 and $64750 while the more experienced ones make over $152270 per year.
+General Managers with little to no experience tend to make between $44710 and $65650 while the more experienced ones can earn over $157120 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A General Manager is to move to a higher paying state like NJ.
-Right now, the highest paying states for General Managers are NJ, NY, DE, DC and CT.
+One of the easiest ways to increase your salary as a General and Operations Manager is to move to a higher paying state like NJ.
+Right now, the highest paying states for General Managers are NJ, NY, RI, CT and DC.

-3 other factors that can increase your salary as A General Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a General and Operations Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other General Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other General Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons